Eazybee/Video-Album/README.md

 Client side testing is achieved through the use of `jest`  and `@testing-library/react` packages.

-Questions
+## Questions
 For more details contact ilorieazykiel@gmail.com

-Support or Contribution
+## Support or Contribution
 For any suggestions or contributions or issues please do raise them or email me.
-For Contributiions, Please clone the repo and implement a PR I would appreciate it
+For Contributiions, Please clone the repo and implement a PR I would appreciate it.